Privacy Policy

 3. Keeping Your Information Safe

 We take your privacy seriously.
 We use industry-standard security practices, including encryption and secure servers, to protect your information.
 Only authorized team members can access your data, and they are trained to handle it with care.
+We retain personal information for as long as necessary to fulfill the purposes described, then delete or de-identify it unless required by law.

 4. Sharing Your Information